 How Is Preventative Decontamination Performed?

-For preventative decontamination to work, COVID cleaning services need the right chemicals as well as the correct technique.
+For preventative decontamination to work, COVID cleaning services need the right chemicals and the correct technique.
 Cleaning alone will not prevent the spread of COVID-19.

 Which Cleaning Products Should You Use for Preventative Decontamination?